Code-Institute-Submissions/GoodNight-Store/README.md

     *   STRIPE_PUBLIC_KEY
     *   STRIPE_SECRET_KEY
     *   STRIPE_WH_KEY
+    For email usage the below variables needs to be set in .env file:
+    *   EMAIL_HOST_PASS
+    *   EMAIL_HOST_USER
+    Email is confirued for gmail, in case to use other email provider, please check the EMAIL_HOST in settings.py file.
 6. Make migrations by typing in termianl 'python manage.py migrations --show' to display all migrations and 'python manage.py migrate' - to make all migrations, be sure that you are in terminal in the folder where manage.py file is
 7. Run the server by typing 'python manage.py runserver'
 8. Create a superuser to open admin service page by typing 'python manage.py createsuperuser' and follow the instructions in terminal.